 Stephanie Shirley

 Dame Stephanie Shirley was born in Germany in 1933.
 She arrived in Britain as an unaccompanied child refugee escaping Nazi Germany.
-The girl’s high school she attended did not teach mathematics.
-After taking an assessment, she was granted permission to take lessons at the local boys school.
+The girls’ high school she attended did not teach mathematics, but after taking an assessment she was granted permission to study the subject at the local boys’ school.

-When she was 18, Dame Stephanie began work at the Post Office’s Dollis Hill research station.
-It was here that she became more and more interested in computers.
-She worked on the first transatlantic telephone cable, the first electronic telephone exchange and the premium bond random number machine, ERNIE, a project headed by Tommy Flowers and in which she was the only woman.
+At 18 she began work at the Post Office’s Dollis Hill research station, where she became increasingly interested in computers.
+She worked on major technological projects including the first transatlantic telephone cable, the first electronic telephone exchange, and the Premium Bond random‑number machine, ERNIE, where she was the only woman working under Tommy Flowers.

 Books Written by Stephanie Shirley :